jurgen-kluft/go-home/docs/HARDWARE.md

 ## Room Presense Sensors

-September 2025;
+September 2025:

-We could also use plain cameras (esp32s3 modules) that frequently transmit images to a server that does image recognition to detect if a room is occupied or not.
+We can use cameras (esp32s3 modules) that frequently transmit images to a server that does image recognition to detect if a room is occupied or not.
 This would be more reliable than using radar based sensors.
 However, for this we do need a Mac Mini M4 or M5 to run our custom image recognition process.
 At the front door we could use a camera to detect if someone is at the door and/or if there are packages delivered.
 Another use-case is to detect if the parking spot is occupied or not.

 I have bought 3 `LinknLink eMotion Pro` sensors on `Amazon.nl`, they are Wifi IP based and should be connected to a MQTT broker.